Project 2058 reports

 The Institute began Project 2058 by exploring what a National Sustainable Development Strategy (NSDS) would look like for Aotearoa New Zealand, publishing a report in 2005 titled A National Sustainable Development Strategy: How New Zealand measures up against international commitments.

-Following this initial report, the Institute undertook research into international best practice in sustainable development – the findings from which are discussed in Reports 2–5.
-Since then we have focused on a variety of issues that present obstacles and opportunities for sustainable development in New Zealand.
-These issues are discussed in further Project 2058 reports.
+After this initial report, the Institute undertook research into international best practice in sustainable development, and since then we have focused on a variety of issues that present obstacles and opportunities for sustainable development in Aotearoa New Zealand.

 If you have any further comments, please do not hesitate to contact us.

-Please note that supporting New Zealand legislation is collated and published in Working Paper 2018/04 – Legislation Shaping the Reporting Framework: A compilation, which can be found here.
+Please note that supporting New Zealand legislation is collated and published in Working Paper 2018/04 – Legislation Shaping the Reporting Framework: A compilation.